Thyroid Cancer

 What Are the Symptoms of Thyroid Cancer?

-• Hoarseness or voice changes
+• Hoarseness or a voice change that does not resolve

 • Swollen lymph nodes in the neck